Teacher-student training improves accuracy and efficiency of machine learning interatomic potentials: Conclusions and Future work

 We used the atomic energies as the knowledge for the teacher-student-training.
 In the language of message passing graph neural networks, the atom energy is a node level scalar~\cite{duval2023hitchhiker}.
-We intend to explore node level vectors, such as forces, and edge level properties as knowledge for the teacher-student framework to train across different architectures~\cite{kelvinius2023accelerating}.
+In future works, one can explore node level vectors, such as forces~\cite{gong2025predictive, matin2025ensemble}, and edge level properties as knowledge for the teacher-student framework to train across different architectures~\cite{kelvinius2023accelerating, amin2025towards}.
 Additionally, network weights for the interactions layers may be utilized as knowledge for the student.
-We will also explore using an ensemble of teachers for future work, where the students may be able to leverage the uncertainty associated with the teacher MLIPs' knowledge.
+One may also explore using an ensemble of teachers for future work, where the students may be able to leverage the uncertainty associated with the teacher MLIPs' knowledge.

 Graph neural networks can be used to predict molecular properties beyond just energy and forces such as charges~\cite{nebgen2018transferable, ko2021fourth}, dipoles~\cite{sifain2018discovering}, and other properties~\cite{fedik2022extending}.
-We will explore cross-modal teacher-student training frameworks to combine teacher models with different specialized tasks to train generalist student MLIPs.
+There is potential to explore cross-modal teacher-student training frameworks to combine teacher models with different specialized tasks to train generalist student MLIPs.
 This will be an important step towards foundation models for chemistry with broad applicability.